 (Paper available on SentiStrength website; focus on sections Introduction, Using, Core, Additional, Sarcasm, Application; you may skim the rest)

 › Lee, J. (2021).
 Digital methods and tools: A Step-by-Step Guide, Erasmus University Rotterdam (URL will be emailed to participants)

 The ﬁrst two readings are very short introductions and applicable to domains beyond business.

-You are welcome to use your own laptops during the in-class exercises.
-However, you may need to enable Administrator rights to install the software.
-If you choose to use your own laptop, the following software programs need to be installed:
+If the course is not held in a pc lab, then bring your own laptops for the in-class exercises.
+Do note, you may need to have Administrator rights on your laptop in order to install some of the software.
+The following software programs need to be installed:

-These tools may be acquired from either the hosts’ websites or from the course instructor’s Digital Research Methods Dropbox ‘tools’ folder (see below).
+These tools may be acquired from either the course instructor’s Digital Research Methods Dropbox ‘tools’ folder (see below) or the original websites.

-- In this session, you will learn to scrape data from Twitter and LexisNexis using several online and oﬄine tools, extract their textual elements, and learn how to conduct basic, but necessary, cleaning of the data in the ConText text analysis software.
+- Also, you will learn to scrape data from Twitter and LexisNexis using several online and oﬄine tools, extract their textual elements, and learn how to conduct basic, but necessary, cleaning of the data in the ConText text analysis software.

-- In this session, we will cover other approaches to social media scraping (namely, Netvizz) and more rigorous cleaning through Excel.
+- We will cover other approaches to social media scraping (for Facebook, YouTube, and Instagram) and more rigorous text cleaning through Excel.

 Ju-Sung (Jay) Lee is assistant professor of digital research methods at the Department of Media and Communication of Erasmus University Rotterdam (EUR).